cesar-gz/music-player-android-app/README.md

 # Self Notes

-## Getting it run so far
+## Getting it to run so far

 ### Steps

 * Open project in Android Studio
-* Allow it finish building and installing
+* Allow it to finish building and installing
 * On your android phone,
     * enable developer mode by clicking the "Build" seven times info in the Settings > About > Software Info
     * Go back to the Main Settings